 Dowsing

 Dowsing using a pendulum is something I find useful to narrow down options.
 With practice, it is possible to get more than a yes/no answer – perhaps a percentage – to give a comparison between various options.
-I use dowsing a lot to check between different options (and, in my own life even to find missing items).
+I often use dowsing to check between different options (and, in my life, even to find missing items).

 Emotional Freedom Technique (EFT)

 Energy tapping involves tapping on certain meridian points to effect energetic change.
 This can be done for another person or animal as well, remotely.
-It can be very useful for calming and sometimes has been reported to ease physical ailments as well.
+It can be very useful for calming and has sometimes been reported to ease physical ailments.

 Shamanic Healing